 - For example, one might say that they rolled a ball across the room or that they rolled up their sleeves.

 Alternatively, the noun “role” refers to a part or character someone plays in a given situation.
+This word can serve as a predicate noun.
 This might be a role in a job, relationship, or activity.

 - For instance, one person may have the role of leader while another plays the role of follower.